-This Guidance Note is aimed at all Vedanta subsidiaries, operations and managed sites, including new acquisitions, corporate offices and research facilities and to all new and existing employees and contractor employees.
+This Guidance Note is aimed at all HZL subsidiaries, operations and managed sites, including new acquisitions, corporate offices and research facilities and to all new and existing employees and contractor employees.
 This Guidance Note is applicable to the entire operation lifecycle (including exploration and planning, evaluation, operation and closure).
+This document has been adopted from the parent company Vedanta's Sustainability framework.